 - See “Visitor Information” page for other helpful options, including Big Sur and Carmel Valley Grapevine Express.
 The Grapevine Express has added service to downtown Carmel, where you’ll find such HER Helmet Thursdays spots as Cima Collina Winery and Scheid Vineyards Tasting Room.

-- Note that most trolleys do not have bike racks.
+- Note that some trolleys are not equipped to accommodate bikes.
 The CSUMB trolley–which is free for CSUMB students, faculty, and staff–does have bike racks.
 And occasionally you’ll see the CSUMB trolley with bike racks being used on other routes.
 Also, when a trolley is not too full, a bike can usually be taken aboard.
 MST drivers simply direct the cyclist to keep a firm hold on their bicycle and to keep it out of the aisle.
 Reasonable requests, certainly!

 - There are many beautiful places to bike in that you may not want to bike to.
 For many such places, the bus can take you (and your bike) there!
 Examples:

 - Toro Park, Salinas – Tip: a favorite for mountain bikers.